This appendix provides an overview of data access methods using indexes and clusters that can enhance or degrade performance.

 SELECT * FROM employees WHERE UPPER(last_name) = 'MARKSON';

 Similar to partitioned tables, partitioned indexes improve manageability, availability, performance, and scalability.
-They can either be partitioned independently (global indexes) or automatically linked to a table's partitioning method (local indexes).
+They can be partitioned independently (global indexes) or automatically linked to the table partitioning method (local indexes).

 The hash method can improve performance of indexes where a small number leaf blocks in the index have high contention in multiuser OLTP environment.
 In some OLTP applications, index insertions happen only at the right edge of the index.
 This situation could occur when the index is defined on monotonically increasing columns.
 In such situations, the right edge of the index becomes a hot spot because of contention for index pages, buffers, latches for update, and additional index maintenance activity, which results in performance degradation.